Curriculum vitae

 Arthur Middleton's Lab

-Dissertation title: “Ecological & social challenges of wolf-livestock conflict: wolf-elk interactions & local perspectives in the eastern Greater Yellowstone Ecosystem”
+Dissertation title: “Ecological & social dimensions of wolf-livestock conflict in the Greater Yellowstone Ecosystem”

 PROFESSIONAL EXPERIENCE